MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

 \subsubsection{Overall Performance}

+Tables \ref{tab:comparison1} and \ref{tab:comparison2} summarize the overall results of all the compared methods on the two datasets WD and DBLPs.
+The proposed MAUIL method clearly performs better than the comparison baselines on both datasets (at least 15.0\% higher in terms of Hit-precision, 15.49\% higher in F1).

-All the comparison methods can be treated under three groups according to model component categories.
-The goal of category testing is to explore the combinatorial correlations between user attributes and network structures in model performances.
-The first set of analyses examine the UIL by using purely network structures, including IONE, PALE-LINE, ABNE, and MAUIL-s.
-The second one only leverages user attributes for solving the UIL problem, i.e., MAUIL-a.
-The third category combines user attributes and network structures to training, including REGAL, TADW-MAUIL, MAUIL-v, and MAUIL.
-Table \ref{tab:comparison} summarizes the overall results of all compared methods on the two datasets WD and DBLPs.
-The MAUIL and its variants are successful because they are able to reveal potential user identity links.
-The details of performance comparison are described below.
+All the comparison methods can be categorized into three groups according to the features that they adopted.
+The first group performs UIL by using pure network structures, including IONE, PALE-LINE, ABNE, and MAUIL-s.
+The second leverages only user attributes for solving the UIL problem, i.e., MAUIL-a.
+The third category combines user attributes and network structures, including REGAL, TADW-MLP, MAUIL-v, and MAUIL.
+The details of the performance comparison are described below.

 First, the experimental results of Group 1 are presented.
-It is clear from Table \ref{tab:comparison} that the quality of datasets leads to the differences in model performances.
-The methods of IONE, PALE-LINE, ABNE, and MAUIL-s perform better on DBLPs than that on WD.
-For example, INOE enjoy higher Hit-precision (k=3) by 9.2\%, PALE-LINE by 10.5\%, ABNE by 11.4\%, and MAUIL-s by 16.4\% on DBLPs.
-The fact is mainly because of the lower data structure integrity exist in real social networks WD that cannot provide valid clues for recognizing user identities.
-However, the four models' most prominent is the highest score of the proposed variant MAUIL-s that obtains at least 5.6\% higher than the others.
+It is clear from Tables \ref{tab:comparison1} and \ref{tab:comparison2} that the quality of the datasets leads to differences in model performances.
+The IONE, PALE-LINE, ABNE, and MAUIL-s methods perform better on DBLPs than on WD.
+For example, INOE registers a higher Hit-precision ($k=3$) by 9.2\% (10.51\% in terms of F1), PALE-LINE by 10.5\% (15.67\% in F1), ABNE by 11.4\% (14.96\% in F1), and MAUIL-s by 16.4\% (19.18\% in F1) on DBLPs.
+This is mainly because of the lower data structure integrity in the WD real social networks, which cannot provide valid clues for recognizing user identities.
+However, the four models' most prominent highest score is of the proposed variant MAUIL-s that registers at least 5.6\% (6.43\% in F1) higher than the others on DBLPs.
+Following the performance scores of PALE-LINE and MAUIL-s, a higher score of MAUIL-s was recorded, although both models depend on the LINE structure embedding method.
+As a result, MAUIL-s performs 4.7\% and 10.6\% better than PALE-LINE on the WD and DBLPs, respectively.
+MAUIL and its variants provide a linear projection that maps the two networks to the common space.
+The precision advantages of MAUIL-s prove that the established mapping on the MAUIL model series does indeed benefit the UIL task since MAUIL and its variants possess the same model component to deal with network structure embedding.